Skip to Content

 Use your passion for writing to transform yourself and the world through an intense exploration of language.

-The Master of Creative Writing (MCW) is a 180-credit course that can follow on immediately from your bachelor’s degree in creative writing, English, expressive arts or another approved subject or pathway.
+The Master of Creative Writing (MCW) is a 180-credit programme that can follow on immediately from your bachelor’s degree in any subject.

 Produce your own creative writing to challenge your innovative energies.
 Discover new ways to unlock ideas and connect with readers.